XRPLF/xrpl-dev-portal/content/concepts/consensus-network/consensus-protections.md

 ## Software Vulnerabilities

 As with any software system, bugs (or intentionally malicious code) in the implementation of the XRP Ledger Consensus Protocol, commonly deployed software packages, or their dependencies, are a problem to be taken seriously.
-Even bugs that simply cause a server to crash when it sees carefully crafted inputs can be abused to disrupt the progress of the network.
+Even bugs that cause a server to crash when it sees carefully crafted inputs can be abused to disrupt the progress of the network.
 Ripple has a number of precautions in place to address this threat, including:

 - An [open-source code base](https://github.com/ripple/rippled/), so any member of the public can review, compile, and independently test the relevant software.
 - A thorough and robust code review process for all changes to the official XRP Ledger repositories.